etianen/django-herokuapp/README.md

 Static file hosting - Amazon S3
 -------------------------------

-A pure-python webserver like gunicorn isn't best suited to serving high volumes of static files.
+A pure-python webserver like waitress isn't best suited to serving high volumes of static files.
 For this, a cloud-based service like [Amazon S3][] is ideal.

 The recommended settings for hosting your static content with Amazon S3 is as follows: